Familiarization of basic Linux Commands-useradd, userdel , groupadd, groupdel, passwd

 Creates a New User

-It adds the user information to the system's user account files, such as/etc/passwd
+It adds the user information to the system's user account files, such as/etc/passwd,/etc/shadow, and/etc/group.Configures User Environment

 By default, it sets up a home directory, user ID (UID), group ID (GID), and a default shell.